sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

    <img src="images/Pkg.png">

-## Exercise 4: Create Project in Octopus for Deployment
+## Exercise 4: Project Creation in Octopus

+[Projects](https://octopus.com/docs/deploying-applications/deployment-process/projects) allow you to define all the details required to deploy a project including the steps to run and variables to configure it.
-In this exercise, we will create project in octopus server which will deploy the package to **Azure Web Service**
+In this exercise, we will create project in Octopus which will deploy the package to **Azure Web Service**

-1. Go to Octopus dashboard and click **Create a project** and **ADD PROJECT**
+1. Go to Octopus dashboard and click **Create a project** and **ADD PROJECT**.

    <img src="images/Project.png">